qu-romana/Hayat-AI-RAG-Emergency-Guidance-Hajj-Pilgrims/README.md

 ## Knowledge Base

-17 emergency protocols grounded in 5 peer-reviewed papers and official Saudi Ministry of Health guidelines:
+20 emergency protocols grounded in 6 peer-reviewed papers, 2 ANZCOR clinical guidelines, and official Saudi Ministry of Health guidelines:

 To the best of the author's knowledge, no publicly available knowledge base was identified that directly provides the clinically structured, retrieval-ready first-response emergency protocol framework this system required.
 Hayat AI's knowledge base was therefore developed specifically for pilgrimage-focused first-response guidance, emphasizing immediate actions, critical DO NOTs, escalation signs, and disambiguation between medically similar conditions.